ALXGtech/alxgtech-mafia1-mods/README.md

 ## 🚀 Quick start

-Three mods for **Mafia: The City of Lost Heaven** - the first one - in a single small program.
+Three mods for **Mafia: The City of Lost Heaven (2002)** - the OG Mafia 1 - in a single small program.
 Too long to read?
 This is all of it:

 1. Download the `.zip` from **[Releases](../../releases)**.